 The State of California makes contributions to CalSTRS on behalf of the District.
 These payments consist of State General Fund contributions to CalSTRS pursuant to Sections 22954, 22955, and 22955.1 of the Education Code and Public Resources Code Section 6217.5.
-Through the special legislation approved in June 2019 and June 2020, the State made supplemental contributions of approximately \$2.2 billion to CalSTRS on behalf of employers to supplant the amounts submitted by employers for fiscal years 2019-20 through 2021-22.
-Under accounting principles generally accepted in the United States of America, these amounts are reported as revenues and expenditures in the fund financial statements.
-The total amount recognized by the District for its proportionate share of the State's on-behalf contributions is \$6,781,181.
+Under accounting principles generally accepted in the United States of America, these contributions are reported as revenues and expenditures in the fund financial statements.
+The total amount recognized by the District for its proportionate share of the State's on-behalf contributions is \$7,231,695.